Board of Directors

 President: Esther Rimer

-Esther Rimer served on the NCSA Board of Directors in 2008–2010.
-Esther was a teaching intern with the NCSA Deaf Children’s Literacy Project in 2006.
+Esther Rimer previously served on the NCSA Board of Directors in 2008–2010.
+She was a teaching intern with the NCSA Deaf Children’s Literacy Project in 2006.
 Esther grew up in South Carolina and graduated from Wellesley College in Massachusetts.
 She holds an M.A. in Anthropology from the University of Tennessee, Knoxville.
 Before going into the museum field, Esther worked as a historical archaeologist in the American southeast.
 She currently works with anthropology and archaeology collections for a natural history museum in Washington, D.C.

 Email Esther

-2nd Vice President: Rachel McAnallen
+Secretary: Rachel McAnallen

 Rachel McAnallen is a native cuer and proficient signer.
 Rachel was born with severe-profound deafness and wears a cochlear implant and a hearing aid.
 While growing up in the Chicago, IL, suburbs she acted and danced for the International Center on Deafness and the Arts.